-- a YAML file named contest.yaml, that describes the general contest properties; - for each task task\name, a YAML file task\name.yaml that describes the task and a directory task\name that contains all the files needed to build the statement of the problem, the input and output cases, the reference solution and (when used) the solution checker.
+- a YAML file named contest.yaml, that describes the general contest properties; - for each task task\name, a directory task\name that contains the description of the task and all the files needed to build the statement of the problem, the input and output cases, the reference solution and (when used) the solution checker.

 The exact structure of these files and directories is detailed below.
-Note that providing confusing input to cmsYamlImporter can, unexpectedly, confuse it and create inconsistent tasks and/or strange errors.
+Note that this loader is not particularly reliable and providing confusing input to it may lead to create inconsistent or strange data on the database.
 For confusing input we mean parameters and/or files from which it can infer no or multiple task types or score types.